 2. Encoding

-The raw file of video and audio needs to be converted into a digital format that makes it suitable for live streaming over the internet.
-Encoding can happen in two ways:
+The raw file of the video and audio needs to be converted to a digital format that is compatible with live streaming over the internet.
+There are 2 types of encoding:

-Software Encoders: Specific programs are used such as OBS Studio, XSplit or Wirecast to capture the raw content and encode it into a compatible digital format for live streaming.
+Software Encoders: Several dedicated programs such as OBS Studio, XSplit or Wirecast are used to capture raw content and convert it to live streaming digital format.

 Key terms: